 I just love the fruits of summer.
 Here a mixture of strawberries, raspberries, blueberries and redcurrants top a crème fraîche filling to make a very light tart.
 Although any favourite summer fruits can be used.

 145g(5 oz) plain flour/cake and pastry flour (1 cup)

 pinch of salt

 85g(3 oz) cold butter, diced (⅜ cup, or ¾ stick)

 1egg, large (U.K.)/extra large (N.A.), yolk only

 For the filling

-250ml tub crème fraîche
+250mltub crème fraîche

 170g(6 oz) mixed summer fruit (1 cup)

-For the pastry
+For the sweet pastry

-You will need 4 × 10cm (4 inch) tartlet tins.
+You will need 6 x 10 cm (4 inch) tartlet tins.

 Add the egg yolk, sprinkle over 1 tablespoon cold water and mix to a firm dough.
 Add a little more water if necessary.

-Preheat the oven to 200°C (400°F) (gas 6).
+Meanwhile, preheat the oven to 200°C (400°F) (gas 6).

-Line the tartlet tins, pressing the pastry gently down into the edges of the tins.
+Line the tartlet tins, gently pressing the pastry down into the edges of the tins.
 Roll the rolling pin over the top of each tin to remove the excess pastry.
-Prick the base, using the tines of a fork, to allow air trapped underneath to escape.
+Then prick the base, using the tines of a fork, to allow air trapped underneath to escape.